alexch/codelikethis/public/projects/yelpington_app.md

 This *id* is **not** the same as an HTML element id; instead, it's a *primary key* for our database.
 (Yes, in this context, the API is a database.)
 Every record (restaurant) needs a unique identifier.

+> These JSON files should not be directly accessible through the browser.
+The only way to access the data should be through the endpoints you set up in your server.

+## The Setup

+React is a framework for creating single page web apps, that behave like they have multiple pages.
+When serving react you only ever need to serve the `index.html` file to handle all of the user-facing pages.

+In the development environment React needs to be running its own prepackaged interpreter to parse the pages, so you will need to **BOTH** the React server (`cd client` then `npm start`) and your backend server (from the root level of your project `npm start`) running at the same time, on different ports, and proxying requests between them.

+Currently the project is setup to proxy requests to a server running on `localhost:8000` while the front end will be running on React's default port `localhost:3000`

+To view your page start both servers, and visit the site at `localhost:3000`

 # Stories